alessandro-maccario/Data_Mining_and_Neurocomputing/README.md

 # Data Mining and Neurocomputing
-Repository for Data Mining and Neurocomputing
+Repository for Data Mining and Neurocomputing course